-Our Master’s Programme in Econometrics consists of a common part for all students and a specific part where you follow courses related to the specialisation track of your choice.
-After the joint 1st period, you can choose the track that suits you best:
+Our Master’s programme in Econometrics consists of a common part for all students and a specific part where you follow courses related to the specialisation track of your choice.
+After the joint 1st semester, you can choose the track that suits you best:

 If you want to pursue a Master’s degree in Econometrics as well as in Mathematics, you can follow one of our Double Degree MSc programmes.
-These programmes consist of courses (150 credits) balanced between 2 schools: the Amsterdam School of Economics and the Faculty of Science.
+These programmes consist of courses (150 credits) balanced between 2 schools: the Amsterdam School of Economics and the Graduate School of Science.

 In this course you will gain a deep understanding of econometric theory, practice and inference.
 You will learn how to apply advanced econometric techniques in practice, extend available methods for particular applications and how to implement them in a matrix programming environment.
 Also you will learn to understand and derive their statistical properties.